Meet All 11 of Queen Elizabeth’s Great-Grandchildren—from Oldest to Youngest

 Mia is the eldest daughter of Zara Phillips (Her Majesty’s oldest granddaughter) and Mike Tindall.
 Like her cousins, Savannah and Isla, she too, was not given a royal title and shares grandparents Princess Anne and Mark Phillips.

 Prince William and Kate Middleton’s second child, Princess Charlotte, is the only gal out of her siblings.
-She celebrated her 5th birthday earlier this month, in which her mom shared some new portraits of the royal showing off her philanthropic side.
+She celebrated her sixth birthday last month, when her mom shared a new portrait of the royal.

-Well, technically she’s almost two.
-The youngest child of Zara Phillips and Mike Tindall is celebrating her second birthday next month (June 18, to be exact).
+The youngest child of Zara Phillips and Mike Tindall is celebrating her third birthday this month (June 18, to be exact).
 According to royal reporter Emily Nash, her parents chose the name Lena (pronounced Lay-na) simply because they liked it.
-And Elizabeth (her middle name) was chosen as a nod to the child’s great-GMa, the queen.
+And Elizabeth (her middle name) was chosen as a nod to the child’s great-grandma, the queen.

 Ah yes, we’re all familiar with baby Archie.
-The only child of Prince Harry and Meghan Markle celebrated his first birthday last month.
-As a birthday gift (to us), his parents shared a sweet video featuring the Duchess of Cambridge reading the children's book Duck!
-Rabbit! to Archie as he sits on her lap.
+The firstborn child of Prince Harry and Meghan Markle celebrated his second birthday last month.